lloydong/resales-house-prices-predictive-modeling/README.md

-## Modeling - Linear Regression
+## Modeling
-- Correlation between key factors < ±0.9
+- Predictive modeling is built using linear regression, with correlation between key features < ±0.9
 - Linear relationship between resale price and different factors .
 - For example:
   - Every km further from MRT would decrease the unit value by $25,000